Aníbal Vega Borges

-Aníbal Vega Borges is a Puerto Rican politician and was mayor of Toa Baja until June 30, 2016.
+Aníbal Vega Borges is a Puerto Rican lawyer and politician.
+He served as mayor of Toa Baja from January 3, 2005 until June 30, 2016.
 He also served as a member of the Puerto Rico House of Representatives from 1993 to 2005.
+The official resigned after a raid for alleged irregularities in the use of federal funds in municipal accounts.

 Early life and education

 He completed his secondary education at the Caribbean University at Bayamon.
 While working in private enterprise and public service, he continued his studies in the Pontifical Catholic University of Puerto Rico Ponce.
 In 1986, he obtained the degree of Juris Doctor.
 Exercise in private practice at the same time that continued graduate studies at the Pontifical Catholic University of Puerto Rico and at the University of Valladolid in Spain, obtaining the PhD in law.

 Political career

+Representative

 Vega Borges was elected as a representative for District 10 at the 1992 general elections.
 He was reelected in 1996 and 2000.

+Mayor

 Vega Borges was elected as mayor of Toa Baja at the 2004 general elections.
 He was reelected in 2008 receiving more than 70% of the votes.
 He was the mayor with the largest margin of victory.